bartbutenaers/node-red-contrib-ui-svg/README.md

 + ```msg.payload.action``` should contain ***start*** or ***stop***, depending on which action you want to perform on the animation.

 ### Add/remove events via msg
-When SVG elements should always respond to some events (e.g. click), those elements should be enumerated in the *"Events"* tabsheet.
-However in some cases it is required to make SVG elements to respond only temporary to events, which can be achieve by adding/removing events to/from SVG elements.
+When SVG elements always need to respond to an event (e.g. click), those elements should be enumerated in the *"Events"* tabsheet.
+However in some cases it is required to make SVG elements to respond only temporary to events, which can be achieved by adding/removing events to/from SVG elements.

-In the following example, the ```msg.payload``` can make element with id 'circle_1' unclickable and 'circle_2' clickable:
+In the following example, the ```msg.payload``` can make element with id 'circle_1' become unclickable and 'circle_2' clickable:
 ```
 [{
   command  : "remove_event",